 A brute-force attack is a trial-and-error method used by fraudsters to obtain payment card information such as an account number, card expiration date, PIN, or 3-digit security code on the back of the card (CVV).

-The fraudsters have found a partial number associated with Security Savings Bank’s debit card batch and they are using this partial number along with random numerical strings to guess at full card numbers, expiration dates, and 3-digit security codes on the back of the debit card (CVV).
-Once the fraudster has gained access to the information, they can use a merchant’s terminal or online system to perform computer-generated test transactions until the fraudster receives a valid authorization.
+Once the fraudsters have gained access to the payment card information, they can use a merchant’s terminal or online payment system to perform computer-generated test transactions until a valid authorization is received.
 These authorization requests can accumulate into the thousands in seconds.

-Our fraud detection center sees the suspicious attempts, blocks the fraudulent transaction, and follows up with a call to the cardholder to be sure it is not a legitimate transaction.
-This means that our fraud detection center has done its job to prevent fraudulent activity from occurring.
+Our fraud detection center monitors for suspicious attempts, blocks the fraudulent transaction, and calls the cardholder to verify the transaction.
+This means that our fraud detection center prevented fraudulent activity from occurring.
 It is not likely the fraudsters will try again on that card once the transaction has been blocked.
 They will move on to guess other card numbers looking for a successful match.
-Your information has not been compromised but if your card has been restricted, please call us at 309-734-9333.
+Your information has not been compromised but if you suspect your card has been restricted, please call us at 309-734-9333.

 No, not unless fraud was posted to your account.
 If all the attempts of fraud were blocked, no action is needed.